 Key Takeaways

-• Partner at international law firm Hogan Lovells
+- Partner in Litigation & Investigations at international law firm Hogan Lovells in New York.

 Kristy Greenberg’s Life and Achievements